 The threat of fraud is constant for all organisations.
-Whilst it is unlikely that any organisation can manage the risk to zero, there is a great deal of advice and guidance available to organisations in order to ensure that management systems are robust and can effectively prevent the majority of attempts from being successful.
-The current cost of living crisis should be recognised by all organisations as a potentially influential factor in increasing the motivation to commit fraud and create an opportunity to review processes against best practice standards to ensure they have achieved the level of protection to which their aspire.
+Whilst it is unlikely that any organisation can manage the risk to zero, there is a great deal of advice and guidance available to organisations to ensure that management systems are robust and can effectively prevent most attempts from being successful.

+Significant increases in the cost of living should be recognised by all organisations as a potentially influential factor in increasing the motivation of some individuals to commit fraud, and so should review processes against best practice standards to ensure they have achieved the level of protection to which they aspire.